Asymmetries of Service: Interdependence and Synchronicity: Defining the Service Interaction Stochastic Model and Measures of (A)Symmetry

 Much like functions in $\mathcal{N}_\U$ or $\mathcal{N}_\IU$ need not be convex or concave, the functions in $\mathcal{M}$ need not be strictly monotonic.
 However, for any given positive value of a function belonging to this class, there exists an argument at which point the function achieves a larger value than the given one, and the same is true for smaller values.
-Hence, whether the goal is to maximize or minimize, if the objective function belongs to $\mathcal{M}$, the performance within the interior can always be improved by a decision closer to the boundaries of the domain.
+Hence, whether the goal is to maximize or minimize, if the objective function belongs to $\mathcal{M}$, the performance within the interior can always be improved by a decision closer to the boundaries.\endnote{Nevertheless, it is important to not lose sight of the fact that these characterizations in Definitions~\ref{uDef} and~\ref{nonuDef} are broad and most prominently oriented around the asymptotic extremes: one can notice that an ``M'' shape would actually belong to $\mathcal{N}_\IU$, a ``W'' shape would belong to $\mathcal{N}_\U$, and both an ``N'' or \editTwo{an} ``inverted N'' would belong to $\mathcal{M}$.
+We show how our modeling framework can be used to analyze more specific notions of non-monotonicity in Appendix~\ref{hSec}. }